Pradeep-ADAS/SOTIF/README.md

 | Sensor noise | 0.0–2.0 m |
 | Processing latency | 0.0–0.3 s |

-Total number of scenarios generated = 10000

-The AEB model computes for each scenario:

-- required stopping distance,
+For each scenario, the AEB model calculates:
+- the distance required for the vehicle to safely stop,
-- effective sensor detection range,
+- the effective obstacle detection range of the perception system,
-- hazard occurrence.
+- whether a hazardous situation occurs.

-A hazard occurs whenever:
+A scenario is classified as hazardous whenever:

-Detection Range < Required Stopping Distance
+> **Detection Range < Required Stopping Distance**
 ---

 *C. SOTIF Classification*

-Scenarios are classified according to ISO 21448:
+Hazardous scenarios are classified according to the SOTIF (ISO 21448) framework:

 | Area | Meaning |
 |------|---------|